MURPH 2026

 Overview

-✅ Class caps = 25 people per class (5 athletes per rig)
+✅ Attendance caps = 25 people per class (5 athletes per rig)

-You’re welcome to show up early to warm up and stretch — just stay out of the rigs until the previous class finishes.
-Respect the grind, friends.
+You’re welcome warm up and stretch when you arrive early - please just stay out of the rigs until the previous class heads out for the final run.

 🚨 VERY IMPORTANT:

-You’ll have 50 minutes to crush the pull-ups, push-ups, and squats inside the gym.
-Once that clock hits, everyone still working stops what they’re doing and heads out for the final run.
-No exceptions, no negotiations, no “just five more squats.”
+You’ll have 50 minutes (i.e., 5 minutes past the official end of class!) to crush the first run and finish the pull-ups, push-ups, and squats inside the gym.
+Once that time hits, everyone still working in the gym must stop and head out for the final run to keep the next classes running on time.

 Schedule